 The Library Foundation raises funds for enhancements to the library, including facility improvements, equipment, furnishings, materials, and programs and services.
 Gifts, donations and bequests can all be made to the Foundation, and tax receipts are issued for all donations of $50 or more.
 The Foundation is currently actively fundraising for our Annie Laurie Wood Annex and Gallery extension to the library building.

 Whether for school service hours, to get involved in the community, or to add to your resume, volunteering at Bowen Library is a great way to give back to your community and to learn public service and library skills.
-We have volunteer options for teens after school and on weekends.
-If you are interested you can contact staff for more information.
+We occasionally have volunteer options for teens on weekends and in the summer.